yuskegoto/SPEKTRA_laserController/readme.md

 # About
-- Rust project for the NSK 2024 angle encoder
+- Rust project for the SPEKTRA flat laser device
 ## Versions
 0. Dynamixel angle set and read.
 Laser color set commands working.